the-quetzal-community/wishlist/README.md

-These are creative spaces that are either proprietary, or closed bubbles (that lack the ability to export) we would like to see, either an alternative for, or substantially released under, an [Approved License](https://the.quetzal-community/approved-licenses) with the ability for creators to share their creations and retain free usage rights to their work.
+These are creative spaces that are either proprietary, or closed bubbles (that lack the ability to export) and that we would like to see, either an alternative for, or a substantial release under, an [Approved License](https://the.quetzal-community/approved-licenses) with the ability for creators to share their creations and retain free usage rights to their work.